msfern/juntossomosmais-challenge/README.md

 Finally, PropTypes were added to the projects, with the goal to type check all the props used in the application.

 A dark mode switch was also added for aesthethic purposes.
+Its switch was created using the React Switch lib.

+As for the tests, I don't have any hands on experience with it, so I read some articles and watched a few online courses and created some just so I wouldn't leave the project with zero testing.
+But I'm definitely interested in improving this skill.

 ## 🎨 Palette